DeedClaim

 The effect of a lapse depends on the terms of the deed.
 If the deed does not offer another plan, and if the owner has named two or more beneficiaries to receive property rights together, the share of one beneficiary that lapses or fails for any reason is transferred to the surviving beneficiaries.25

-Must the Owner Notify the Beneficiaries of the Montana TOD Deed?
+Must the owner notify the beneficiaries of the Montana TOD deed?

 No. The Montana Uniform Real Property Transfer on Death Act is clear that a TOD deed is effective without notice or delivery to or acceptance by the beneficiary during the owner’s life.26

-Can a Montana TOD Deed Be Used When the Property is Mortgaged?
+Can a Montana TOD deed be used when the property is mortgaged?

-Must a Montana TOD Deed Be Recorded?
+Must a Montana TOD deed be recorded?

 Yes.
 To be valid, a Montana TOD deed must be recorded before the owner’s death in the public records in the Office of the County Clerk and Recorder of the county where the property is located.28 Failure to record the deed makes it invalid.

-The mental ability required to make or revoke a transfer-on-death deed is the same as the ability required to make a will.29 If the owner lacks the mental ability described in the law, then it is not clear that an agent under a power of attorney can create a TOD deed on the owner’s behalf.
-Exceptions may apply if the owner made the power of attorney while having full mental ability and the power of attorney clearly gives the agent the right to create a TOD deed.
+The mental ability required to make or revoke a transfer-on-death deed is the same as that required to make a will.29 If the owner lacks the mental ability described in the law, then it is not clear that an agent under a power of attorney can create a TOD deed on the owner’s behalf.
+Exceptions may apply if the owner made the power of attorney while having full mental ability and a power of attorney clearly gives the agent the right to create a TOD deed.

-What Are the Requirements for a Montana TOD Deed?
+What are the requirements for a Montana TOD deed?

 Under the Montana Uniform Real Property Transfer on Death Act, a TOD deed: